ElsevierSoftwareX/SOFTX_2020_155/README-cmake.txt

 5. make -j 8

 * Note on Boost.
-FrameCPP 2.6+ uses the boost libraries shared_ptr.
+FrameCPP 2.6+ and the standalone_edc uses the boost libraries.
+Boost is a hard requirement for the daqd.
 To install boost see (https://www.boost.org/doc/libs/1_69_0/more/getting_started/unix-variants.html)
 You may need to pass a parameter to cmake -DBOOST_ROOT=<boost install prefix> to help cmake find boost.
-This is not required for FrameCPP < 2.6.

 You can make specific targets in cmake.
 One useful command is 'make help' from the build directory.
 This lists all the targets that are available.
 Another method is to go to the appropariate location